 Current research projects

-Since January 2013, I have been leading a 48-month project to document the four most endangered Modern South Arabian languages, Śḥeret (also known as Jibbali), Harsusi, Hobyot and Bathari, and collect additional texts on Mehri.
-The project is funded by the Leverhulme Trust.
+Between January 2013 and December 2016, I led a 48-month project to document the four most endangered Modern South Arabian languages, Śḥeret (also known as Jibbali), Harsusi, Hobyot and Bathari, and collect additional texts on Mehri.
+The project was funded by the Leverhulme Trust.
 My co-investigators are Dr Miranda Morris, University of St Andrews, Dr Domenyk Eades, Melbourne, Australia and Dr Alex Bellem, Durham University.
-The principal aims of the project are to compile and archive a large corpus of annotated, transcribed and translated audio data from the four languages, and to produce a comparative 1,000-term cultural lexicon across the six Modern South Arabian languages.
-The main impact is the creation of an Arabic-based orthography for these unwritten languages in collaboration with native speakers.
+The principal aims of the project were to compile and archive a large corpus of annotated, transcribed and translated audio data from the four languages, and to produce a comparative cultural lexicon across the six Modern South Arabian languages.
+Impact includes the production of children's e-books in Mehri and Shehret, which can be accessed through the project website, and the creation of an Arabic-based orthography for these unwritten languages in collaboration with native speakers.
 In February 2013, we posted a Śḥeret oral text transcribed using the new script and translated into Arabic on the website: www.dhofari.com/showthread.php?t=202462

 The project website can be accessed here: http://www.leeds.ac.uk/arts/info/125219/modern_south_arabian_languages/

-I am currently involved in a project with multiple partners from the University of Leeds to investigate multi-ethnic accommodation and tension within Kirkgate Market.
-The pilot stage of this project has been funded by a British Academy Small Research Grant (PI Paul Bagguley) and the University of Leeds Sadler Seminar Series (PI Janet Watson).
+Between 2015 and 2016, I was involved in a project with multiple partners from the University of Leeds to investigate multi-ethnic accommodation and tension within Kirkgate Market.
+The pilot stage of this project was funded by a British Academy Small Research Grant (PI Paul Bagguley) and the University of Leeds Sadler Seminar Series (PI Janet Watson).
 The project team are currently preparing a large grant application to the Leverhulme Trust.

 - Watson JCE (1993) A syntax of Sanani Arabic.
 Wiesbaden: Harrassowitz.